 Subsequent to the above discussion, Red announced the cancellation of Bolt's appearance.
 Later, the Sports Arbitration Tribunal of Arbitria accepted Bolt's claim and, as expected by Blue, greatly reduced his suspension term to one month (the commencement date is April 16, 2018 when the Anti-Doping Organization of Arbitria imposed the suspension).
-The decision by the Arbitration Tribunal was made only two weeks before the Nego-Abu Cup.
+The decision by the Arbitration Tribunal was made only two weeks before the Nego-Abu Cup, because the arbitral tribunal asked a foreign laboratory to analyze the supplements as part of the examination of evidences requested by Bolt and such analysis took much time.